Fire razes 5 houses, 25 shops in Ondo – The Sun Nigeria

 Bamigbola Gbolagunte, Akure

-No fewer than 25 shops and five houses were on Sunday night destroyed by late night inferno at Obanla area of Akure, Ondo State.
+No fewer than 25 shops and five houses were on Sunday night destroyed by inferno at Obanla area of Akure, Ondo State.

 The cause of the inferno could not be ascertained as at press time but sources said it might not be unconnected with electric surge.